DawidSzpener/Taskus/README.md

 ## TO DO LIST

-task history
+- task history
-finish higlighting
+- finish highlighting
-conditional rendering on task list style
+- conditional rendering on task list
+- style